 - Kotetsu Kaburagi from Tiger & Bunny has no shame in speaking in onomatopoeia on public radio.
 And he's a single father in his thirties.

 Kotetsu: ...
 And I went flying, like WHOOSH!, and then I was all BOOM and BANG!

-In The DCU there's a particularly creepy gun-toting villain named Onomatopoeia who actually speaks in nothing but those noises, aside from saying his own name once.
+- In The DCU there's a particularly creepy gun-toting villain (pictured in the page image) named Onomatopoeia who actually speaks in nothing but those noises, aside from saying his own name once.
 Obviously, the last word you would ever want to hear coming from his mouth is "Blam," as some of his victims found out the hard way.
 Probably the only time this trope is used dead seriously.
 And he does this no matter the situation; even after using the bathroom, he says "Flussssh."